lauraxlar/lauraxlar.github.io/README.md

     <div class="tab-content active" id="home">
       <div class="announcement">
         <h2>🔥 Latest Update - April 12, 2025</h2>
-        <p>Welcome to the new Roblox Trolling Union website!
+        <p>Welcome to the new Roblox Trolling Center website!
 We've added new scripts and resources to help you become the ultimate troller.</p>
       </div>

-      <h2>Welcome to the Roblox Trolling Union</h2>
+      <h2>Welcome to the Roblox Trolling Center</h2>
       ‎

       <p>We are a community dedicated to the art of trolling in Roblox.
 Our mission is to provide high-quality, verified scripts and techniques to make your trolling experience more enjoyable and effective.</p>